tivac/modular-css/packages/www/src/guide/usage-js.md

 ### JS API

-The heart of `modular-css`, the JS API is a `Processor` that will be fed files, transform them, then spit out their bones...
+The heart of `modular-css`, the JS API is a `Processor` that will be fed files, transform them, then barf out their bones...

 Or, you know, their CSS.
 One of those for sure.